michaellwest/security-override/README.md

-# Security Item Access Override Module
+# Sitecore Item Access Override Module

 This module provides a mechanism for overriding access typically assigned directly to items in the content tree.
 Through a configuration item you can now replace the effective access applied to items.
 The rules engine is leaveraged to evaluate when the access should be applied.